Event in Progress:

 Except for France (36% of revenue) at +0.7% lfl, stable below inflation, the bulk of Klépierre’s tenants revenue showed an acceleration all over Europe.
 The key accelerations were located in Germany, Italy and Scandinavia.

 Research Tree provides access to ongoing research coverage, media content and regulatory news on Klepierre SA.
-We currently have 42 research reports from 2 professional analysts.
+We currently have 49 research reports from 2 professional analysts.

 Canaccord Genuity

-Companies: Made Tech Group PLC
+Companies: Avation PLC

-Companies: Marlowe Plc
+Companies: Critical Metals Plc

 Cenkos Securities